daltonjprice/openproject-llm-context/README.md

 # OpenProject Task Context Enhancer with Ollama

-This Python script automates the process of enriching tasks (work packages) across **all accessible projects** in an OpenProject instance.
+This Python script automates the process of enriching open tasks (work packages) across **all accessible projects** in an OpenProject instance.
 It generates additional context using a locally running Ollama Large Language Model (LLM), and this context is added as a comment to the respective task.

 The script utilizes **structured JSON logging** for better monitoring and integration with log management systems.
 It's also designed to avoid re-processing tasks that already have an AI-generated comment, making it safe to run repeatedly.